shsiung/CS121-LicensePlate/README.md

 1. Go to the following address and download the [training set](https://code.google.com/p/tesseract-ocr/downloads/list.) for your language.
 2. Unzip the file and then rename the directory tesseract-ocr to tesseract_languages
 3. Then upload the training set to your device done with the following command.

-	adb push <your-path-to-tesseract_languages> /mnt/sdcard/
+		adb /push your-path-to-tesseract_languages/ /mnt/sdcard/

 Directory Overview
 ==================